-Master Hunting Guides Brian Miller and Bennie Beukes are at your service to tailor your hunts and provide outstanding service.
+Master Hunting Guides Brian Miller at your service to tailor your hunts and provide outstanding service.

 Hunting methods are custom-tailored to the individual guests’ preferences and physical condition.
 A variety of hunting methods are used from spot stalking to blinds located at strategic points.
 Our focus is on mature trophies harvested during an unforgettable experience.